skeller01/SU_Data_Challenge/README.md

 * See the main github repo if you'd like to download the enriched data from the API's
 * https://github.com/skeller01/SU_Data_Challenge

+## Known Bugs
+The places API is currently reading the raw address without the city, zip code or state.
+This is giving incorrect spots on the maps for nearest restaurants.
+The truth is we didn't need to read new latitudes but originally wanted the Google Place_ID for other features of the application that we didn't have time to implement.

+* Fix: Change the PlacesAPI file to read a full address including city, zip code and state by appending that information onto every street address.

+The code for optimal travel looks fine and is using the correct Title, Latitude and Longitude.
+No fixes here.

+The visualization code on the other hand is using the bogus restaurant names and is also using the wrong titles from the order column.

+* Fix: At the end of the optimal.py file, use pandas to create a new dataframe with just order and join it to grab the restaurant, latitude and longitude from the data frame with a left join on order to title.
+This will correct the restaurant, latitude and longitudes for the fastest order.

 ## Approach

 ### Google API for Places and Maps